d-khan/Python-exercise/Lists.md

 i.
 Using a list comprehension, count how many spaces are in the following statement.
 "To be, or not to be, this is the question"

+j.
+Choose any 5 lists operations of your choice from the link https://docs.python.org/3/tutorial/datastructures.html

 ## Challenges

 Please describe the challenges you faced during the exercise.